CLAYMRX571/news2025/README.md

-# news2025
+# news-25
-Python news django
+python new project news 2025